New Tax Regime vs Old - What Should You Pick? - Somu & Associates

 Form No. 10-IEA must be filed before the due date of filing your return, as a mandatory step before opting for the Old Regime.

 If you file ITR-1 or ITR-2, the option to choose the New Regime is built into the return itself - no separate form needed there.
-Form 10-IEA is mandatory only for assessees filing ITR-3 or ITR-4 (i.e. those with business income) who wish to opt for the Old Regime.
+Form 10-IEA is mandatory only for assessees filing ITR-3, ITR-4, or ITR-5 (i.e. those with business or professional income) who wish to opt for the Old Regime.
 For more on Form 122 and change of employment, see our article on Form No. 122.

 What You Keep and Lose: Exemptions & Deductions